marwinlopezjrxD/html_css/README.md

+# Resume 11/24
+# See you next week!

 # marwinlopezjrxD/html_css

 Just a simple repo about HTML and CSS, aims to learn mainly on basic HTML tags and how to use styles in an HTML Document.